Palestinian leader indicates elections will be postponed - WTMJ

 Hamas’ popularity has fallen in the years since, as conditions in Gaza have steadily deteriorated.
 But it has remained unified and disciplined even as Fatah has split into three rival parliamentary lists.

-Associated Press reporters Fares Akram in Gaza City, Gaza Strip and Jelal Hassan in Ramallah, West Bank, contributed to this report.
+Associated Press reporters Matthew Lee in Washington; Fares Akram in Gaza City, Gaza Strip and Jelal Hassan in Ramallah, West Bank, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.